-If culture and natural beauty are what you’re seeking while you’re visiting the Los Angeles area, don’t miss the Huntington Library, Art Museum, and its enchanting Botanical Gardens.
-Located in San Marino, California, near Pasadena, it sits at the end of a residential neighborhood distinguished by its early 20th century mansions.
+If culture and natural beauty are what you’re craving while you’re visiting the Los Angeles area, don’t miss the Huntington Library, Art Museum, and Botanical Gardens.
+Located in San Marino, California, near Pasadena, this enchanting complex sits at the end of a residential neighborhood distinguished by its early 20th century mansions.

 I’ve been there before but not since I’ve had this blog and it was on my list of places in LA to visit again.
 I knew I’d be in for some walking, so I slipped on my comfy shoes, slathered on sunscreen and jumped in my car to explore the grounds.

-When I ordered my tickets online, I was excited that they offered a senior discount and took advantage of it.
+When I ordered my tickets online to visit the Huntington Library, I was excited to learn that they offered a senior discount and took advantage of it.
 You can also buy tickets on-site and parking is free.
 I arrived just after it opened at 10 am so I could walk through the gardens before the summer heat set in.

 Arriving at The Huntington

-The huge complex is spread out, so I put on a hat and made my way to the botanical gardens not knowing exactly where I was going.
+The grounds are spread out, so I put on a hat and made my way to the botanical gardens not knowing exactly where I was going.
 At check-in, I was given a map but that meant I had to juggle my sunglasses with my reading glasses, so I decided to wing it.

 I planned to see the Japanese Garden first but realized it was on the opposite side of the property.
 To get there, I had to walk up several steep grades and it was already starting to get hot but I kept plugging along stopping occasionally in the shade to keep from overheating.
 I didn’t mind, because I knew it would be a great workout and my step counter was deliriously happy.